-Through public education and outreach, the RGHRP has successfully established a position in the community as a leader in addressing issues on the Rio Grande.
+Through public education and outreach, the RGHRP has successfully established a position in the community as a leader in addressing river related challenges in the Rio Grande Basin.
 Public outreach is performed to raise awareness of the RGHRP and it's work, as well as educate landowners, ranchers, and other members of the community about the importance of healthy rivers.
-Education and outreach efforts include the development of visual aids showing the specific project sites, conducting interviews and status reports on local radio stations, submitting newspaper articles about RGHRP and the Program’s progress, and giving presentations to local committees.
-These committees include the Rio Grande Basin Roundtable, local conservation and conservancy districts’ boards, and civic organizations.
+Education and outreach efforts include the development of visual aids, email newsletters, local media article submissions, public volunteer events, site tours for schools and other community groups, and presentations to local committees.
+Committees include the Rio Grande Basin Roundtable, local conservation and conservancy districts’ boards, and civic organizations.
 Additionally, the RGHRP through its Education and Outreach Program has held local public meetings in response to requests by interested landowners and public entities.

-In addition to education of the public, some of our projects seek to better inform our partners and ourselves about the condition of the river, the community's values, and what actions should be taken to improve the river in line with those values.
-Since the 2001 Study, we have managed several other studies and plans, including the Lower Rio Grande Study, the Rio Grande Basin Plan, and the Stream Management Plans for the Rio Grande, Conejos River, and Saguache Creek, which are currently underway.
+In addition to education of the public, some of our planning documents seek to better inform partners and ourselves about the condition of the river, the community's values, and what actions should be taken to improve the river in line with those values.
+Since the 2001 Study, we have managed several other studies and plans, including the Lower Rio Grande Study, the Rio Grande Basin Plan and it's Update, and the Stream Management Plans for the Rio Grande, Conejos River, and Saguache Creek.

-The RGHRP's fiscal agent acted as the fiscal agent for the original iteration of this project, overseen by the Rio Grande Basin Roundtable.
+The RGHRP acted as the fiscal agent for the original iteration of this project, overseen by the Rio Grande Basin Roundtable.
 Basin Implementation Plans were created as part of Colorado's Water Plan to identify water needs in each river basin and the opportunities, projects, and methods that the roundtables would implement to meet current and future water resource challenges.
 With the Technical Update to the Colorado water Plan, The original BIP documents are also getting an update.
-The Restoration Project was hired as the "Local Expert" for the Rio Grande Basin, overseeing the update process through the organization of local expert meetings, collaboration with the Roundtable, and administration.
+The Restoration Project was hired as the "Local Expert" for the Rio Grande Basin, and oversaw the update process through the organization of local expert meetings, collaboration with the Roundtable, and administration.
 The update was published in 2022.